MiguelP4lacios/To-do_list/README.md

 ## Project Description:newspaper:

-This is simple application of a To-do list in order to practice with the python's framework Flask and Jinja Templates
+This is an CS50x simple application of a To-do list updated of the web development path, in order to practice with the python's framework Flask and Jinja Templates

 ---